 Can your recipe calls for one, can you use the other?

-It is important to remember that chipotle powder is quite a bit spicier than smoked paprika.
+But remember that chipotle powder is quite a bit spicier than smoked paprika.
 If you don’t enjoy spicy flavor profiles, be cautious when using chipotle powder to replace smoked paprika.
 It can easily make dishes too hot for sensitive palates if you use it as a 1:1 substitute.

-If you use half of the amount required in a recipe, you will lessen the heat but also lose much of the color and some of the smoky flavor.
-Get around the heat by cutting the amount of chipotle powder in half and then mixing it an equal amount of sweet paprika; this gives you a milder version that is also less smoky.
-Try adding a little liquid smoke if you need to compensate for the loss of smoky flavor.
+If you use half of the amount required in a recipe, you will lessen the heat and lose much of the color and some of the smoky flavor.
+Get around the heat by cutting the amount of chipotle powder in half and mixing in an equal amount of sweet paprika; this gives you a milder version that is also less smoky.
+Add a little liquid smoke if you need to compensate for the loss of smoky flavor.

 Smoked paprika is an effective chipotle alternative as long as you don’t expect a lot of heat from it.
 Unless you specifically want a milder substitute, you will need to add a separate source of heat to your dish to bring the spice level up to what it would have been if you had used chipotle powder.
 You can cut the smoked paprika in half and add some cayenne pepper to it.
-As with the chipotle powder substitute above, you may have to add liquid smoke to make up for the reduced smokiness.

-When should you use chipotle powder and when should you use smoked paprika?
+When should you use chipotle powder?
+And when should you use smoked paprika?

 Both chipotle powder and smoked paprika work well as all-purpose seasonings that can bring their smokiness and heat to dry rubs, popcorn, or vegetables.
-Use chipotle powder when you want a little more spiciness; use smoked paprika for a milder dish.
+Use chipotle powder when you want more spiciness; use smoked paprika for a milder dish.